fatehr15/gretCTF-Crypto-writeups/Tunf tung tung sahur/README.md

 ## Brainrot References

 * The repeated "Tung!" and "Sahur!" are meme elements from Indonesian or Malay brainrot meme culture, referencing sounds associated with chaotic Ramadan mornings.
 * Challenge adds a fun and humorous twist while staying technically sound.
+The first one I solved (My scrolling time isn't for nothing XD)

 ---